Raspberry Pi GPIO lines.

 There are several ways to access the GPIO lines, for example:

 user-space/dev/memFaster, reasonably easy to develop and use, requires root.
 Does not directly support interrupts.
+Very non-portable, and not really recommended, when we have gpiod.

 kernel module /dev/custom Fast, lots of setup-work needed (kernel compilation) and certain errors bring down the entire system.
 Once in place, it does allow non-privileged users.